 Dr. Ismael Cabrera, MD, is one of leading bariatric surgeons in Tijuana, Mexico.
 Dr. Cabrera has been performing weight loss surgeries since 2009 – performing thousands of surgeries since then.

-Dr. Cabrera is a member of the Mexican Council of General and Bariatric Surgeons after being certified from Dr. Kelvin Higa at the Fresno Surgical Hospital.
+Dr. Cabrera is a member of the Mexican Council of General and Bariatric Surgeons after being certified by Dr. Kelvin Higa at the Fresno Surgical Hospital.
 Dr. Cabrera

 …I had the sleeve done on July 24 by Dr Cabrera.
 I am very pleased with the results so far.
 I had absolutely no complications and have lost 61 lbs, and 83 lbs since my highest weight.
 I would do all over again.
 Not a single regret.

 Gastric Sleeve Surgery is a restrictive weight loss surgery.
 During this bariatric surgery, the stomach is made smaller which helps patients lose weight faster.
 Because of this smaller stomach, patient feels full quicker, consume less food and adjust to eating better portion sizes.
 This leads to an overall better health outlook.

 This weight loss surgery is done on those suffering from morbid obesity.
 Typically individuals with a BMI of over 40 or those with a BMI of 35 or higher with a comorbidity is a candidate for gastric sleeve surgery.
 Some comorbidities include sleep apnea, high cholesterol, high blood pressure, Type II Diabetes and heart disease.

 Gastric sleeve surgery is done by making a large incision in the abdomen.
 Surgeons remove a large portion of the stomach leaving a vertical sleeve that is about the size of a banana.
 The sleeve goes from the esophagus down to the small intestine.
 The pyloric valve, which controls the release of food from the stomach to small intestine, remains intact and functions normally.